1. Does the swim start on shore or in the water?

 25. Will the race be held in bad weather?

 In the event of inclement weather the following procedures will be followed: The event will be postponed until 9:30 a.m. in hopes inclement weather will pass.
 If inclement weather does not pass by 9:30 a.m. the event will be postponed another 30 minutes starting no later than 10:00 a.m.
 Every effort will be made to have this event on this date and time with consideration of changing the event to a duathlon format if necessary.
 Should this event be cancelled due to an act of God or other circumstances beyond the Race Director’s control there will be no make-up date, refunds, credits or transfers.
 NO EXCEPTIONS will be made to this policy.

 26. Can changes be made to team members prior to the race?

 Yes, up until 7:00 p.m. on Saturday, July 28th changes will be accepted.
 No day-of race changes will be allowed.

 27. How do I make such changes?

-Contact the Colchester Parks & Recreation Department at 802-264-5640 before 12:00 p.m. on Friday, July 28 or in-person at the Saturday packet pick up from 5:00 – 7:00 p.m.
-New team members are responsible for completing new waivers and/or a registration form if necessary.
+Contact the Colchester Parks & Recreation Department at 802-264-5640 before 12:00 p.m. on Friday, July 27 or in-person at the Saturday packet pick up from 5:00 – 7:00 p.m.
+New team members are responsible for completing new waivers and registration form.